ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 40 minutes.
 Tried troubleshooting Github problem but no luck so far.
 Made a screen recording and hoping FCC Orange County community will be able to help me.

 **Thoughts**: Feeling a little frustrated but I think I'll be able to figure it out soon.

+### Day 27: March 4th, 2017

+**Today's Progress**: Coded for 90 minutes.
+Tried troubleshooting Github and Jekyll problems.
+Couldn't figure it out so had to make new site from scratch but able to use content from previous version.

+**Thoughts**: Felt a little frustrated but ended up staying cool and finding a workaround.